Mr-Zamora/SQL_fundamentals/setup/00_setup_guide.md

    ```

 2. Start SQLite with a new database file (this will create or open the file in your current directory):

+   **Option A**: If SQLite is in your PATH:
    ```
    sqlite3 school.db
    ```

-   If the `sqlite3` command isn't recognized, use the full path:
+   **Option B**: If the `sqlite3` command isn't recognized (especially in Windsurf terminal), use the full path:
    ```
    C:\SQLite\sqlite3 school.db
    ```

-   (This still creates/opens the database in your current directory, not in C:\SQLite)
+   > **Important**: Both commands create/open the database in your current directory, not in C:\SQLite.
+The full path only tells Windows where to find the SQLite program.

 3. You should see the SQLite prompt:
    ```